* * * * * *

 E. INTEREST AND FEES ON PAST DUE ACCOUNTS.

-Carrier will assess an interest charge of one and one-half percent (1½ %) per month on past due indebtedness for collection, handling, late fees and interest.
+In the event any invoice is not paid by the date it becomes delinquent, after the delinquency plus a grace period of 15 days, J.A.
+Miara Transportation will add 25% to any future billing of work until your account is brought back within our terms or the agreed upon terms.
 In the event Carrier deems it necessary to retain the services of legal counsel to collect any outstanding indebtedness, shipper, consignor and consignee shall also be liable for Carrier’s reasonable attorneys’ fees in collecting the outstanding charges.

 F. THIRD PARTY BILLING.